HackYourFuture/study/javascript/scope.md

 In the ES6 syntax, which is now the standard in the software development world, we prefer to declare variables using `const` and `let`.
 This is because the keywords are more descriptive and restrictive.
 This makes them easier to work with.

 In relation to scope both also behave differently: they are block scoped.
-This means that they can be accessed from outside a `{ }`.
+This means that they can *not* be accessed from outside a `{ }`.

 # Extra reading
 If you just can't get enough, here are some extra links that mentors/students have found useful concerning this topic: